Le Grand Kallé et l'African Jazz: 1961–1965: from second Brussels tour to band's reorganization

 African Jazz in a recording studio in April 1961.
 Photo from a feature on the band in the newspaper Actualités Africaines.

 In 1961, a second tour to Brussels was organized, featuring musicians such as Tino Baroza, Dicky Nicolas Tshilumba "Dicky Baroza", Edouard Lutula "Edo Clari", Joseph Mwena, and Dibango.
 During this trip, the band recorded several titles, including "Lolo Brigida", "Mayele Mabe", "Africa Bola Ngongi", and "Jamais Kolonga".
 The latter, which translates to "never defeated", was inspired by Jean Lema, a journalist for Radio Congo Belge who delivered the live broadcast of the Congo's independence ceremonies on 30 June 1960 and was a close associate of Kabasele.
 Lema's outspoken demeanor came to symbolize moral courage during the final years of colonial rule.
 Meanwhile, internal tensions in Léopoldville led several African Jazz members to break away and form a splinter band known as African Jazz–Nico.
-Upon Kabasele's return, the two factions reconciled in June 1961, and Dibango rejoined the orchestra in August.
+After Kabasele's return, the two factions reconciled in June 1961, and Dibango rejoined the orchestra in August.
 In September, the reunited band marked the occasion with a concert that introduced Déchaud's emblematic composition "African Jazz Mokili Mobimba" (meaning "African Jazz all over the world"), first performed by Tabu Ley before being reinterpreted by Kabasele.
 During the same period, Nico Kasanda organized a parallel African Jazz–influenced formation with Déchaud, Tabu Ley, Kaya Depuissant, and Willy Mbembe.
 Both factions ultimately regrouped in 1962 for a West African tour, which produced several notable successes, including "Paracommando", "Sala noki Pascal", "Nkulu Norbert", and "Succès ya African Jazz".

-By May 1963, most of African Jazz's leading musicians had left Kabasele to establish Orchestre African Fiesta under the joint leadership of Tabu Ley and Nico Kasanda.
-This departure effectively dismantled the original African Jazz lineup and left Kabasele without his core collaborators.
+By May 1963, most of African Jazz's leading musicians had left Kabasele to join Orchestre African Fiesta, a group founded in 1962 under the joint leadership of Tabu Ley and Nico Kasanda while they were still members of African Jazz.
+Their departure effectively dismantled the original African Jazz lineup and left Kabasele without his core collaborators.
 In April 1964, with the assistance of Foster Manzikala, Kabasele reorganized the band by recruiting primarily from Jeannot Bombenga's Vox Africa.
 The new formation included Bombenga himself, Casino Mutshipule, André Kambeta "Damoiseau", Papa Noël Nedule, Matthieu Kuka, Nsita Rolly, Alex Mayukuta, Joseph Munange "Maproco", and Michel Yuma Kasongo "Michel Sax", in addition to guitarist Jacques Mambau "Jacky" from Les Bantous de la Capitale.
 Although the revived band operated under the African Jazz name, it functioned as an entirely new configuration and was widely referred to as African Jazz — Nouvelle Formule.
 The band continued to maintain a degree of influence within the Congolese music over the following seven years.